xueran1991/CarND-Path-Planning-Project/README.md

 #### 2. Determine to keep lane, lane change left or lane change right

-The car can choose to change lane or keep to follow fromt car when other cars are in front of my car in the same lane.
+The car can choose to change lane or keep to follow front car when other cars are in front of my car in the same lane.
 If there's a slow car in front and lane change is not feasible, the car must follow and speed down to avoid collision.
 If no car in next lane around my car, then a lane change is feasiable.

 #### 3. Conclusion and further improvement

 The car can drive itself with the limitations and implement a lane change if feasiable.
-The car would always drive close to the max velocity unless the trafifce is in a jam.
+The car would always drive close to the max velocity unless the traffi is in a jam.

 There are ways to improve the car's performance.
 I didn't implement a strict FSM and cost function for lane changing.
 The car is too conservative when choosing whether to implement a lane change, like a novice driver.
-Novice

 Below is Udacity's original README for the project repo